Richland Farm (Clarksville, Maryland): The Dorseys

-He was the son of Rinaldo Warfield Dorsey (1812-1850) and Achsah Ann Worthington (1814-1839).
+He was the son of Rinaldo Warfield Dorsey (1812–1850) and Achsah Ann Worthington (1814–1839).
 A confederate soldier in the Civil War, he owned numerous tracts of Howard County farmland and also owned a large farm supply and hardware business in Ellicott City, Maryland.
 A directory from the Ellicott City Times describes Mr. Dorsey as a "Dealer in Coal and Fertilizers of all kinds; Horses and Vehicles of all kinds to hire, and Horses taken at Livery."
 He was one of the organizers and a director of the Patapsco National Bank and was a member of St. Peter's Protestant Episcopal Church in Ellicott City.
 He added many improvements at Richland, including the bank barn; corn crib; a barrack barn; an addition to the Overseer's House for the tenant farmer; and a cistern in the attic of the original log section of the main house that collected rain water for use in the house.

+1900- present

-Joshua and Eleanor Watkins Dorsey had numerous children: Margaret Warfield Dorsey (1864-1921); William Watkins Dorsey (1865–66); Joshua Worthington Dorsey, Junior (1866-1923); Laura Watkins Dorsey (1868–72); William Rinaldo Dorsey (1869-1935); Sophia Harwood Dorsey (1871–73); Samuel Henry Dorsey (1872–73); John Malcolm Dorsey (1873-1919); Eleanor "Nell" Bowie Dorsey (1875-1954); Benjamin Henry Dorsey (1877-1962); and Achsah Maria Dorsey (1879-1961).
-After Eleanor Watkins Dorsey died in 1893, Joshua Worthington Dorsey married Katherine "Kate" Cooke Worthington (1855-1934) in 1898.
+Joshua and Eleanor Watkins Dorsey had numerous children: Margaret Warfield Dorsey (1864–1921); William Watkins Dorsey (1865–66); Joshua Worthington Dorsey, Junior (1866–1923); Laura Watkins Dorsey (1868–72); William Rinaldo Dorsey (1869–1935); Sophia Harwood Dorsey (1871–73); Samuel Henry Dorsey (1872–73); John Malcolm Dorsey (1873–1919); Eleanor "Nell" Bowie Dorsey (1875–1954); Benjamin Henry Dorsey (1877–1962); and Achsah Maria Dorsey (1879–1961).
+After Eleanor Watkins Dorsey died in 1893, Joshua Worthington Dorsey married Katherine "Kate" Cooke Worthington (1855–1934) in 1898.

-When Joshua Worthington Dorsey died in 1918, one of his daughters, Achsah Maria Dorsey Serpell, and a son, Joshua Worthington Dorsey, Jr., bought out the interests of their siblings in Richland.
-They hired prominent Baltimore architect Bayard Turnbull (1879-1954) to renovate and expand the main house over the period from 1919 to 1920.
+When Joshua Worthington Dorsey died in 1918, one of his daughters, Achsah Maria Dorsey Serpell, and a son, Joshua Worthington Dorsey Jr., bought out the interests of their siblings in Richland.
+They hired prominent Baltimore architect Bayard Turnbull (1879–1954) to renovate and expand the main house over the period from 1919 to 1920.